Enormous Spiders the Size of Your Palm Are About To Invade the East Coast

 The species comes in yellow, blue, and red colors, and can grow to be the size of the palm of a human hand.
 The spider is venomous, and it gets its name from Jorōgumo, a ghostly creature from Japanese folklore that shape-shifts into a beautiful woman before killing its prey.
 (Unsettling, we know.)

+Not in the traditional sense.
 The spiders travel from place to place using a method called “ballooning,” in which the thin silk thread of their webs acts as a parachute, sending fresh hatchlings to a new location.
-It’s a relatively quick way of getting around, which is why the creatures are expected to make their way to various parts of the U.S.
+It’s a relatively quick way of getting around, so the creatures are expected to make their way to various parts of the U.S.

-Where do the Joro spiders live, and where are they headed?
+Where do the Joro spiders live, and where might they migrate to next?

 “It looks like the Joros could probably survive throughout most of the Eastern Seaboard here, which is pretty sobering,” said Andy Davis, author of a study at the university’s Odum School of Ecology.